CubedNetwork/fabulously-optimized-wiki/resource-pack-issues.md

 Does the resource pack change the UI beyond usual means (e.g. rearrange HUD elements)?

-That means it may depend on [core shaders](getting-shaders.md#core-shaders), which are not fully supported on FO.
+That means it may depend on [core shaders](getting-shaders.md#core-shaders), which are not fully supported on FF.

 ### Custom colors

-Please ensure you're using FO 5.9.0 or newer; or FO 4.5.7 or older.
+Please ensure you're using FF 5.9.0 or newer; or FF 4.5.7 or older.

 ### Custom entity models